 How To Find Out if Your CBD Shows Up on a Drug Test?

-A good way to figure out if your CBD will show up on a drug test is by looking at your product’s certificate of analysis.
+A good way to determine if your CBD will show up on a drug test is by looking at your product’s certificate of analysis.

 All CBD vendors and retailers are required to have third-party analysis documents available.
 You can actually see all of Sunset Lake CBD’s certificates of analysis here.

 The first thing you’ll want to check is the cannabinoid summary— sometimes called the potency report.
 You should see two numbers, one for “Total THC” and another for “Total CBD.”
 The latter is good for figuring out your own CBD dosing schedule, but we’re more focused on the former for the purposes of this piece.
 Choose products that contain 0.0% total THC.

 Will Vaping CBD Show Up In A Drug Test?

 It depends on the product.
 Be sure to look at your product’s certificate of analysis and look for the “total THC” report.

 If you’re vaping CBD hemp flower, odds are that the trace amounts of THC will show up on a drug test.